chalmie/encounter-assessment/README.md

 In order to run the application, a database connection string has to be configured.
 The connection string is stored in `app/sequelize.js`.

-When Sequelize is configured, you can run the setup script that creates the `users` table and also adds one default user (username: `user`, password: `user`).
+When Sequelize is configured, you can run the setup script that creates the `users` table and `entries` table and also adds one default user (username: `user`, password: `user`) and entry.
 From the root directory run:

 ```
 node setup.js